hvsDeepmindz/Bash-files/README.md

-Here is a **clean, professional, GitHub-ready `README.md`** for your automation bash script.

 ---

-# 🚀 Frontend Setup Automation Script
+# 🚀 Frontend + Backend Setup Automation Script

-This repository provides a **plug-and-play Bash script** that instantly configures a modern React + Vite project with essential tools like Redux Toolkit, Tailwind CSS, Framer Motion, Ant Design, and more.
+This repository provides a **plug-and-play Bash script** that instantly configures a modern React + Vite project **and a FastAPI backend** with essential tools like Redux Toolkit, Tailwind CSS, Framer Motion, Ant Design, SQLAlchemy, PostgreSQL, and more.
-It eliminates repetitive setup work and prepares your project with production-ready configuration files.
+It eliminates repetitive setup work and prepares your project with production-ready configuration files for both frontend and backend.

 ---

 ## 📌 Features

 ### ✅ 1.
-Automatic Dependency Installation
+Automatic Frontend Dependency Installation

-Installs all major frontend libraries:
+Installs major frontend libraries:

 * **React Redux**
 * **Redux Toolkit**